peter-shoes/shopify_backend_challenge/README.md

 I started this at like noon on 9/20, so this isn't how I'd like to do deployment, but navigate to localhost:8080 to check out the app

 # using the app
+navigate to localhost:8080 to get to the app

 ## create a new user
 create a new user by clicking the create user button and filling out the form